-4. Phase 4 (Red Block) which entails the proposed construction of two additional chicken houses to expand (~0.84 Ha).
-A separate assessment is compiled for this expansion activity.
+4. Phase 4 (Red Block) which entails the proposed construction of two additional chicken houses to be developed (~0.84 Ha).
+The listed triggers are mentioned above in Section 1.3 for which this Basic Assessment Ecological Assessment report has been compiled.